Iran’s capital city is jam-packed with bazaars and restaurants, mosques and parks, and is home to some of the friendliest people you’ll ever meet

 Near the Grand Bazaar is the glittering Golestan Palace where the Qajar Royal family lived in the 19th century.
 Made up of 17 buildings the Palace shows of the best of Qajar-era architecture featuring colourful tiles, mirrored interiors, intricate rugs and symmetrical fountains.
 A wonderful example of royal opulence.

 No trip to Tehran would be complete without a picture in front of the iconic Azadi Tower.
 A masterwork of 1970s brutalist architecture the Y-shape building in the centre of the city combines elements of pre- and post-Islamic architecture.
 Clad in 8,000 blocks of white marble from Isfahan, it was designed by 24-year-old architecture student Hossein Amanat who won a competition to create a structure to commemorate 2,500 years of Persian monarchy.

 The National Museum of Iran is a fantastic way to learn about the history of Persia or for something more contemporary, the Tehran Museum of Contemporary Art has an extensive selection of both international and domestic contemporary pieces.
 Although much is hidden away it is an interesting place to meet and chat with young creative people.

-If the hustle and bustle (and pollution) is all getting a bit too much then Jamshidieh Park to the north of the city in the foothills of the Alborz Mountains is a great little escape.
+If the hustle and bustle (and pollution) are all getting a bit too much then Jamshidieh Park to the north of the city in the foothills of the Alborz Mountains is a great little escape.
 The views across the city are breathtaking and there are plenty of spots to stop off for tea and enjoy the clean air.
-For those more adventurous, a hike up Mount Tochal is an excellent challenge but the 45-minute telecabin ride is somewhat quicker and easier – however you get there, the views from the top are magical.
+For those more adventurous, a hike up Mount Tochal is an excellent challenge but the 45-minute telecabin ride is somewhat quicker and easier – however, you get there, the views from the top are magical.